top of page

 9/1/2025

-If you really want to build and keep meaningful friendships, I'd strongly suggest avoiding these behaviors.
-Misunderstandings can mess up relationships, so it's important to approach conversations with an open mind and a willingness to listen.
-Taking the time to clarify intentions and feelings can prevent unnecessary conflicts and help friends understand each other better.
-In the end, communication is a two-way street, and both sides need to engage honestly and thoughtfully to keep their connections strong.
+If you want to keep friendships strong, try to avoid these behaviors.
+Misunderstandings can hurt relationships, so it's important to go into conversations with an open mind and a willingness to listen.
+Clearing up intentions and feelings helps prevent conflicts and builds better understanding.
+Good communication needs honest and thoughtful effort from both sides to keep connections strong.

 To All My Friends!